DNA data may decide which dog did the killing, but maybe not who was at fault

-Cell phone video posted to Facebook shows the pit bulls leaping to swing by their jaws while snatching lures or bite toys suspended from ropes hung over tree limbs; jumping and scrambling up the side of a shed almost to the roof to grab a similar target; running; weight pulling; and being worked on leashes, possibly seeking the burrows of wild boar.
+Cell phone video posted to Facebook shows the pit bulls leaping to swing by their jaws while snatching lures or bite toys suspended from ropes hung over tree limbs; jumping and scrambling up the side of a shed almost to the roof to grab a similar target; running on treadmills; weight pulling; and being worked on leashes, possibly seeking the burrows of wild boar.

 “Hunting pig is life”